A Homeowners Guide To Selling a House With Water Damage

 Tips for selling a house with water damage

-Consider selling your house to a cash investor ‘as-is’
+Consider selling your house to a cash investor as-is

-If you’re having trouble getting to the closing table, or would like to avoid the hassle of hiring restoration specialists and contractors to do assessments and repairs, consider selling your house “as-is” to a cash investor through HomeLight SimpleSale.
+If you’re having trouble getting to the closing table, or would like to avoid the hassle of hiring restoration specialists and contractors to do assessments and repairs, consider selling your house as-is to a cash investor through HomeLight Simple Sale.

 HomeLight’s platform has access to a network of pre-approved investors, including iBuyers, house flippers, and buy-and-hold investors.
-Simply enter your address and a few details about your property, and the platform will match you with an investor who can present you with a cash offer in as few as 24 hours and closing in as few as 10 days.
+Simply enter your address and a few details about your property, and the platform will match you with an investor who can present you with a cash offer in as few as 24 hours and close in as few as 10 days.

 Research mold remediation options